 Typical gross margins for software companies are about 80%.
-As depicted in the graph, SaaS companies exceeding 85% in gross margin earn a premium while those generating less than 75% are penalized.
+As depicted in the graphic, SaaS companies exceeding 85% in gross margin earn a premium while those generating less than 75% are penalized.

 - Customer sales cycles and inertia: large utilities and governments have long sales cycles.
-It is difficult to land the sale, but once you have, the customers are unlikely to undertake it again for a competitor.
-Revenues from these sales are highly predictable.
+It is difficult to land the sale, but once you have, the customers are unlikely to undertake the sales process again for a competitor.
+Revenues from these sales are highly predictable and protectable.

 - Complex code: Companies that have invested heavily in developing a complex code base have a development lead time advantage over their competitors, leading to a higher SaaS valuation.
-Indeed, many software companies are sold primarily because their unique code gives them a time to market advantage that acquirers are willing to pay for.
+Indeed, many software companies are sold in their early stages primarily because their unique code gives them a time to market advantage that acquirers are willing to pay for.

 - Technical and industry knowledge: A software company with an established reputation and deep contacts in its industry has a strong competitive advantage because as long as they continue to perform, their customers have no reason to switch to a competitor.

-Total Addressable Market: Companies targeting a large market opportunity won’t reach market saturation for years.
-If they have sustainable advantages, they may not encounter competition for a long period.
-Generally, an available market exceeding $1 billion is sufficient.
+Companies targeting a large market opportunity won’t reach market saturation for years.
+Generally, an addressable market exceeding $1 billion is sufficient.
 Companies with markets greater than $10 Billion will enjoy a higher multiple, but markets less than $1 billion may result in a lower revenue multiple.

-Customer Concentration: If the software company is overly dependent on a few large customers, it will be heavily penalized in its multiple, because the loss of any of them would materially affect the business.
-Many private equity acquirers will not entertain an acquisition of a company with high customer concentration because of the revenue risk.
+If the software company is overly dependent on a few large customers, it will be heavily penalized in its multiple, because the loss of any of them would materially affect the business.
+Many private equity acquirers will not entertain an acquisition of a company with high customer concentration.
 SaaS companies typically sell into the Small and Medium Enterprise market with many customers and don’t suffer from a customer concentration problem.

-This will reduce their valuation and multiple and may cause a potential buyer to walk away.
-This is a risk for both enterprise and SaaS companies.
+This will reduce their valuation and multiple and may cause potential buyers to walk away.

-There are two key performance indicators for SaaS companies:
+There are several key performance indicators for SaaS companies:

-LTV = MAR*GM% / Churn: MAR is the Monthly Average Revenue per customer.
+MAR is the Monthly Average Revenue per customer.
 GM% is the average gross margin in %.
-Churn is the rate at which customers terminate the service, measured as the number of terminating customers per month divided by the average number of customers during the month.
+Churn is the number of terminating customers per month divided by the average number of customers during the month.

-CAC: The average Cost to Acquire a Customer.
-This includes all sales and marketing costs: salaries, commissions, and program expenditures.
+- CAC: The average Customer Acquisition Cost includes all sales and marketing costs: salaries, commissions, and program expenditures.
 Sum these costs over a quarter and divide by the number of customers acquired during that quarter.